Synodic-Software/CPPython/README.md

-# Conan-Poetry-Plugin
+# Conan-for-Poetry
-A Plugin for Poetry that enables integrated Conan support.
+A plugin for Poetry that enables integrated Conan support.